About

 This is a collection of commands for common GIS tasks using GDAL, OGR, and QGIS.
 Hope you find them useful.

 In the commands below, bold items should be changed as appropriate.
-Commands are indicated like this.
-Optional items are indicated [ like this ].

 All commandlines assume a Unix-like environment.